-Cape Town Sports Coaching and Development volunteer Jack, has recently left our projects, but not without putting his heart and soul into the amazing amount of work he completed here!
+Sports Coaching and Development volunteer Jack, has recently left our project in Cape Town, but not without putting his heart and soul into the amazing amount of work he completed here!
 In his own words, he tells us a little bit about his 10-week volunteer experience in Cape Town:

 Now, GAPA – but where to start?
 GAPA stands for Grandmothers against Poverty and Aids, so as you can imagine they tackle some pretty serious issues.
 I have never met women more caring, loving and full of life.
 GAPA has truly made my volunteering experience.
 I came expecting to only coach sports but I was very wrong.
 I have fallen in love with the 150+ children that attend GAPA.
 No matter what was happening, or how I may have been feeling, I would leave GAPA feeling happy and reignited with life.